The Ombuds will:

 - Offer an impartial, non-judgmental perspective

-- Facilitate difficult conversations as an impartial third-party
+- Facilitate difficult conversations as a neutral third-party

-- Help identify and access UC Merced policies
+- Help determine and access UC Merced policies

 - Make referrals to appropriate resources